 Flying snake, commonly called Chrysopelea, is from the Colubridae family.
 They have only mild venom that works on small prey.

-The Flying snakes represent a small group which belongs to the species of the tree snakes that lives in South and Southeast Asia.
+The Flying snakes represent a small group that belongs to the species of tree snakes that live in South and Southeast Asia.
 They are remarkable to look at when they are at rest or are slithering, but they have the unimaginable ability to jump from one tree to another or to the ground by flattening their body This action gives their movement an impression of flying.

 The flying snakes climb the trees by using the ridge scales that they have along their belly, to push against the rough barks of the tree on the trunk.
 This allows them upward vertical movement, and when they reach the tree branch’s end, this snake will still keep moving till its tail is dangling from the branch’s end.
 Finally, it will make a J-like shape with its body and lean forward in an attempt to adjust the inclination, according to its wishes.
 This helps them to control the path through which they intends to fly and also allows it to choose the area that it wishes to land on.
 Once it has fixed its destination, it will propel itself by rearing up, and launching its body towards its destination or the forest floor.

 The flying snake sucks in the abdomen and flares out the ribs to give its body the appearance of having pseudo concave wings.
 The continuous, parallel lateral undulation helps it to realign its path midair to help it descend and land safely on the appointed spot.

 Sucking in the abdomen and making its motion of lateral undulation while in mid air, helps this incredible gliding snake in its process of gliding midair.
 This way, it gets to conserve a lot of its energy and even avoids any risk of having to face an unwanted predator, of which there is a risk in the lands.